 In the Run Pane of the Test Settings dialog box or the Run tab of the Action Call Properties dialog box, you can specify whether to run one iteration, an iteration for each row, or a selected number of iterations.

 If you run GUI tests on a remote machine, you can also run your GUI tests via the Windows Remote Desktop connection with a disconnected Remote Desktop Connection.
-For details, see Running GUI tests with a disconnected Remote Desktop Connection
+For details, see Run a GUI test with a disconnected or locked remote computer.

 UFT runs the test steps contained in the test flow in sequence, unless specified otherwise.
 You can:

 If you have inserted breakpoints in your custom code or event handler code, UFT pauses the test run to enable you to debug the code.